mrinalmohan/Call-Center-Analytics-Application/README.md

 # Call-Center

-Created a call center program, which can connect to the database, process the data and print the output on the console.
+We are creating a project to calculate analytics from the call data saved for a callcenter, which can connect to the database, process the data and print the output on the console.

 This project is designed to demonstrate the use of Core Java programming language to build a call center application that can interact with a database.